jac459/yamaha-musiccast/README.md

 8. Select the Driver "Yamaha MusicCast"
 9. Follow the Instructions in the App to install your Device to Your NEEO System.

-In Case the "Scanning" hangs up at a certain Percentage: Repeat the Process starting at Step 7 and refresh the List less often - In the worst Case wait 30sec or more then refresh just once.
+In Case the "Checking" hangs up at a certain Number: Repeat the Process starting at Step 7 and refresh the List less often - In the worst Case wait 30sec or more then refresh just once (maybe also the DataStore.json has to be cleared).

 ### b) Manual Installation
 1. Download the File "yamaha-musiccast.json" from this Repository to the Subfolder "active" of your meta Installation.